cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 - **Undraw a drawn civ!**
 *Go back and undraw the civ you drew with Ctrl+Z. If you change your mind again right away, redraw the undrawn civ with Ctrl+X. If you have automatic logging enabled, you can also undo a reset.*

+- **Read the histories!**
+*Browse the histories of the civs and see any civ's pool status as well as the time and game edition it was added to the game.
+Both search bar and dropdown menu available.
+Click the history button or press H while on Draw tab.*

 - **Use hotkeys!**
 *Most of the program is entirely controllable with key bindings.
 To see which hotkeys there are and what they do, navigate to Hotkeys from either Options or the Help menu.*